 Special Educational Needs and Disabilities (SEND)

 Jeavons Primary School aims to provide an inclusive, happy, stimulating and challenging environment where everyone’s potential is valued, enabling them to become confident members of the wider community with respect for themselves and others.
-Abby Constable and Jenny Steward are our Assistant Heads for Inclusion and SENDCos (Special Educational Needs and Disability Co-Ordinators).
-Mrs Steward is the SENDCo for Year 6 and is in school every morning and all day on Mondays.
-Mrs Constable is the SENDCo for the rest of the school and is in all day Tuesday-Thursday.
-They can be contacted via the office firstname.lastname@example.org .
+Abby Constable is our Assistant Head for Inclusion and SENDCo (Special Educational Needs and Disability Co-Ordinator).
+Mrs Constable works Monday-Thursday.
+She can be contacted via the office firstname.lastname@example.org .
 Ruth Poulton is the nominated SEND governor.

 We are committed to providing equal opportunities, inclusive, high quality education and care for all children in school, so they can reach their full potential.
 We strive to eliminate prejudice and discrimination and develop an environment where all children flourish and feel safe.This includes those children who are questioning their identity and sexuality.